lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 As discussed in {{% reflink "sec-compgraphs" %}}, computation graphs with linear values, such as minIR, must adopt strict graph transformation semantics to ensure that linear constraints are satisfied at all times.
-The definitions we propose use graph glueings to define graph rewriting semantics that are similar to the double pushout (DPO) construction for graph transformations rules
-@Ehrig1976, as presented e.g. in @Bonchi2017.
+In this section, we use graph glueings to define graph rewriting semantics that are similar to the double pushout (DPO) construction for graph transformations rules @Ehrig1976, as presented e.g. in @Bonchi2017.

-DPO transformations can be formulated categorically in any adhesive category
+DPO transformations can be formulated categorically in adhesive categories
 @Lack2005.
 However, minIR rewriting requires additional bijectivity conditions to guarantee that linear types are handled correctly and no cyclic dependencies are created.
 On the other hand, minIR transformations should allow the implicit